 What is task batching?

 A time management system that maximizes concentration, productivity, creativity, and mental focus while minimizing distraction and stress.
-When you task batch, you are grouping a long list of similar jobs together. (is there a statistic you could insert here?
-Studies show that when you switch from task to task, you slow down productivity by ____%.)
+When you task batch, you are grouping a long list of similar jobs together.
 In contrast, batching cuts down on the time it takes for your brain to switch and refocus.
 There are a lot of variations of batching but the Pomodoro Technique is my preferred approach.
 With task batching you stay focused on a certain task and can achieve flow: a mental state where we get “in the zone.”
 In her book, Year of Yes (I highly recommend), Shonda Rhimes refers to this as “the hum” the intangible thing that drives work when it gets good.

 Multitasking Kills Productivity